Janel McCarville

-Janel McCarville (born November 3, 1982) is an American professional basketball player from Custer, Wisconsin who is currently a WNBA free agent.
+Janel McCarville (born November 3, 1982) is an American former professional basketball player from Custer, Wisconsin who is currently a high school basketball coach.

-High school years
+Early life

 Born in Stevens Point, Wisconsin, McCarville attended Stevens Point Area Senior High (SPASH), where she led her school to a 59–11 record over her final three years.

 As a senior, McCarville averaged 19.4 ppg and led her team to a runner-up finish in the 2001 Wisconsin Division I State Tournament.
 She had tournament averages of 21.7 ppg and 14.7 rpg.
 She shared the Wisconsin Player of the Year award with Mistie Williams (née Bass) and was honored as an AAU All-American and a member of the 2001 all-state first team.

-College years
+College career

 McCarville was a standout collegiate women's basketball player for the University of Minnesota (Twin Cities).
+She was named the Freshman of the Year in the Big Ten for the 2001-02 season.

 McCarville started all four years during her time with the Golden Gophers.

 McCarville is in the all-time top five of every major statistical category for the Golden Gophers' women's team, including points, rebounds, assists, steals, and blocks.
 McCarville holds the NCAA record for most rebounds in the tournament, with 75 rebounds in five games.
 She also holds the NCAA record for tournament rebound average, with 15 per game.

+In 2019, she became the seventh player to have a banner in the rafters at Williams Arena on the University of Minnesota campus.